P-O ready for season, returns 15 letterwinners

 “Our motto is, ‘one play at a time, one game at a time,’” McGonigal said.
 “We just want to play hard.
 We’ve told them that if they take care of their attitude, effort and play with intensity, the wins are going to come.”

-P-O travels to West Branch Friday and take on its rival for the first game of the year.
+P-O will travel to West Branch this Friday and take on its rival for the first game of the year.

 “I’m really excited for the first game against West Branch,” Depto said.
 “It should be a good game and it’ll be tough.
 We’re going to battle out there and hopefully we come away with a win.”